These are the bikeshare rules and policies.

 Signing Out a CAB Bicycle:

 When you sign out a bicycle by unlocking the lock, you are taking responsibility for the bicycle that matches that lock.
 Before you ride a bicycle, it is important to do a safety check – make sure that the tires are full of air; the brakes, bell and lights work; and that all parts (such as fenders) are securely attached.
-If it looks like the bike needs some repairs or maintenance, let us know by selecting: “Report an issue” before you sign out the bike, or by calling or texting CAB at 519-502-0454, and sign out a different bicycle.
+If it looks like the bike needs some repairs or maintenance, let us know by selecting: “Report an issue” before you sign out the bike, or by calling or texting CAB at the emergency number (bottom of the page), and sign out a different bicycle.

 Riding a CAB Bicycle